M-Media-Group/le-chat/docs/src/content/docs/routing.md

 Le Chat provides a powerful set of API routes for managing chatrooms and sending messages.
 These routes are automatically registered by the package.

 ## Configuration
 Routes are enabled by default.
-If you publish the package configuration file, you can customize the middleware and prefix used for the API routes in `config/chat.php`:
+You can customize the middleware and prefix used for the API routes in `config/chat.php`:

 ```php
 'features' => [